nintervik/vmWalkingKit/README.md

 # Installation instructions

+**WARNING:** the tool has only been tested with Maya 2018 and Maya 2020 (it will be tested for Maya 2017 and 2019 in the future).

 1. Download the latest release .zip from the release [section](https://github.com/nintervik/vmWalkingKit/releases) of the repository and unzip it anywhere on your computer.<br/>
 2. Inside the *vmWalkingKit_v0.5* folder, you’ll find five things:<br/>
    a.
 A folder called *vmWalkingKit*.<br/>